Amato1891/gbank/README.md

 <li>Check your balance

  # Installation Guidelines:
-  Fork this repo and type "npm start" in the command line in the folders directory to launch this application
+  Fork this repo and type "npm start" in the command line in the folders directory to launch this application or you can visit the hosted application <a href="http://jim-amato-bankingapplication.s3-website-us-east-1.amazonaws.com/">here</a>

  # Technologies:
   This application was built using